 Andrew Cornwell (Chair)

 Andrew was General Manager for Sony Pictures in New Zealand from 1992-2017, where he was responsible for the theatrical and home entertainment divisions.
-Sony is the licensee for the Walt Disney company and has strong relationships with key independent distributors such as Transmission and Studio Canal.
-Andrew was directly involved in the distribution of New Zealand features including Poi E, Mt Zion and Billy T Te Movie.
+Under Andrews direction Sony acquired and distributed many New Zealand features including Poi E, Mt Zion and Billy T Te Movie.
 He was on the Board of the New Zealand Film Commission between 2006 and 2015 and was a Trustee of the New Zealand Film Production Fund.
-He is a past Chair of the Motion Pictures Distributor Association and the Home Entertainment Association of New Zealand and the Film and Video Labeling Body.
+He is a past Chair of the Motion Pictures Distributor Association,the Home Entertainment Association of New Zealand and the Film and Video Labeling Body.